Smiling babydoll sheep, mischievous dwarf goats, and heritage chickens — the hearts and hooves of Lit Lavender

 Every farm has a soul, and ours has hooves, wool, and feathers.
 From our smiling babydoll Olde English sheep to Puzzles and Bambi (our Nigerian dwarf goats) and the whole flock of Lavender Orpingtons and heritage chickens — they're family.
 They greet visitors at the gate, photobomb your lavender selfies, and have a way of making even the most reserved adults break into the widest grin.
 Come meet the crew that makes Lit Lavender feel less like a destination and more like coming home.

-Babydoll Olde English sheep are one of the oldest sheep breeds in the world — small, gentle, and born with a permanent grin from the natural curve of their mouths.
+Southdown babydoll sheep are one of the oldest sheep breeds in the world — small, gentle, and born with a permanent grin from the natural curve of their mouths.
 Their faces look like fluffy teddy bears.
 Their personalities are calm and curious.
-They are, without contest, the most enthusiastically photographed animals on the farm.
+Ours are named Socks, Wooliam, and Sweaters, and they have very strong opinions about who deserves hay and who deserves chin scratches.

-They live alongside the goats and chickens in our barnyard, and they are always ready for a gentle visit — especially if you have a handful of hay and a patient smile.
+They live alongside the goats and chickens in our barnyard, and they're always ready for a gentle visit — especially if you have a handful of hay and a patient smile.

 Our Nigerian Dwarf goats are perpetually curious, endlessly photogenic, and absolutely determined to win your heart